centGeek/BankAccountProject/README.md

 #BankAccountProject (EN)
 Introduction

 BankAccountProject is a project that was created as part of learning object-oriented programming in C++ during the first year of studies.
+I made it together with a friend from college.
 Our application demonstrates the basic principles of object-oriented programming, management of bank accounts, transaction history, and the use of a division into services, repositories, and managers.
 This project is run in a console environment on the Linux system, and its remote repository was developed on the Atlassian Bitbucket platform.
 Project Structure

 The BankAccountProject project is carefully divided into three main parts to maintain order and code clarity: